knpuniversity/oo/knpu/episode2/by_reference.md

 Time to try it!
 Since objects are passed by reference, we should see the new, modified strength values - not the originals.
 Absolutely perfect.

-Now let's start fetching our ships from a database.
+Now let's get really wild and start fetching our ships from a database.